Bobby Graham (footballer): Motherwell

 Graham moved to his home town club Motherwell.
 Ian St John again signed him for the Fir Park club and by the end of his first season he had shown why 'The Saint' had shown such faith, he finished top scorer.
 A young Willie Pettigrew was added to the side the following season and the pair formed a lethal partnership that terrorised Scottish defences for four seasons.
 When Crawford Boyd was later interviewed for the Queen of the South F.C. website, Boyd listed Bobby Graham as the best player that he played against in his time at Queens.

 Hamilton Academical

 After 132 games and 37 goals Graham joined Hamilton Academical in 1977 for a, then, record transfer fee of £15,000, he, again, made over 100 appearances scoring 42 times.
 He then left Hamilton and senior football when he ended his playing days at Shotts Bon Accord in the Scottish junior football scene.

+Death

+Graham died on 3 September 2025, at the age of 80.
+His former club, Liverpool, issued a statement the following day saying “the thoughts of everyone at LFC are with his family and friends at this difficult time.”